liguge/liguge.github.io/_pages/about.md

 - *2025.07*: &nbsp;🎉🎉 We have one [paper](https://doi.org/10.1016/j.aei.2024.102568) recognized as <span style="color: red;">**ESI Highly Cited Paper**</span>.
 - *2025.05:* 🎉🎉 We have released the [Awesome-large-language-model-for-Prognostics-and-health-management](https://github.com/liguge/Awesome-large-language-model-for-Prognostics-and-health-management) that collects articles on the application of Large Language Models (LLMs) in PHM.
 - *2025.03*: &nbsp;🎉🎉 We have one [paper](https://doi.org/10.1016/j.measurement.2021.110242) recognized as <span style="color: red;">**ESI Highly Cited Paper**</span>.
-- *2024.12*: &nbsp;🎉🎉 Selected into the First Batch of the Doctoral Program under the Young Talent Support Project of the China Association for Science and Technology (The Chinese Society of Instrumentation).
+- *2024.12*: &nbsp;🎉🎉 Selected into the First Batch of the Doctoral Program under the Young Talent Support Project of the China Association for Science and Technology (China Instrument and Control Society).
 - *2024.11*: &nbsp;🎉🎉 We have one [paper](https://doi.org/10.1016/j.knosys.2024.111499) recognized as <span style="color: red;">**ESI Highly Cited & ESI Hot Paper**</span>.
 - *2024.07*: &nbsp;🎉🎉 We have one [paper](https://doi.org/10.1016/j.jmsy.2023.08.014) recognized as <span style="color: red;">**ESI Highly Cited & ESI Hot Paper**</span>.
 - *2024.04*: &nbsp;🎉🎉 We have one paper accepted by [Advanced Engineering Informatics](https://doi.org/10.1016/j.aei.2024.102568) <span style="color: red;">[CAS Tier 1]</span>.